spineo/quotations/index.md

                                 },
 ```

-Pretty printed output for one author is shown below:
+Pretty printed output for one author is shown below.
+A command-line option allows applying a filter by quote size (for this run any quote over 100 characters got tossed).
+Clearly a language filter (or translator) might also be useful!
 ```
           'albert-einstein' => {
                                  'birth_date' => 'March 14, 1879',